filipeamorais/ee654mobilecomputingdialogmultiplechoiceprac/README.md

 Mobile application that displays dialog with multiple choice between green, blue and red.

 # Running
 Run Android Studio and run the emulator with the application.
-I dialog with the multiple choice option will be displayes right away.
+A dialog with the multiple choice option will be displayes right away.